brianobot/brianobot/README.md

 <p>I'm <b>Brian Obot</b>, A Software Developer based in Uyo, Akwa ibom state, Nigeria.
 Currently focused as a Backend Web Developer.
 Passionate about developing open-source codes that follow DRY approach which are easy to maintain, Also focused on Developing Scalable, Dynamic and Efficient Systems.
 </p>

-Brian's favorite programming language is Python 🐍.
+My Favorite Programming Language is Python 🐍.

 ## ⚡CORE SKILLS AND EXPERTIZE